 Contributions for all members are established by statute at 8.0% of earned compensation.
-The contributions are deducted from the member's salary and remitted by the participating agency.
+The contributions remitted entirely by the participating agency.

 Administrative costs of the Fund are financed through employer contributions.
 According to state statute, contributions for all employees are actuarially determined each year.
-The actuarially-determined employer contribution rate was 2.85% and 3.01% for the years ended September 30, 2021 and 2020, respectively.
-Employer contributions were 8% and 8% of members' earnings for the year ended September 30, 2021 and 2020, respectively.
-The employer rate was decreased to 5% for the year ending September 30, 2022.
+The actuarially-determined employer contribution rate was 2.11% and 2.85% for the years ended September 30, 2022 and 2021, respectively.
+Employer contributions were 8% and 8% of members' earnings for the year ended September 30, 2022 and 2021, respectively.
+The employer rate was decreased to 5% for the year ending September 30, 2022 and 3.5% for the year ending September 30, 2023.